stuartcarnie/gridfsfusepy/README.md

 Compatibility
 -------------

+### OS X
-gridfsfusepy and fusepy has been tested with [FUSE for OSX](http://osxfuse.github.com/) on Mountain Lion 10.8
+gridfsfusepy and fusepy has been tested with [FUSE for OSX](http://osxfuse.github.com/) on Mountain Lion 10.8.

+### Linux
+There is no reason gridfsfusepy shouldn't work on various Linux distros.
+I'll update this space when it is confirmed.